34 Most Common SoapUI Interview Questions and Answers

 Q #1.
 What are web services?

 Web Service is a web component or software program that can be accessed on the Internet.
-It is mainly used to communicate with the web-based applications through XML messaging concepts.
+It is mainly used to communicate with web-based applications through XML messaging concepts.
 For example, if we want to access a particular location using Google Maps, we can use the corresponding web service URL.
-For that, we have to pass the appropriate inputs.
+For that, we have to pass on the appropriate inputs.

 Q #2.
 What is the primary challenge when testing web services?